deathsave/grand-prix/README.md

 We used the built-in macOS `say` command to generate these and the "Tritik Krush" VST plugin to bit-crush them.

-`say -v "Vicki" "Nothing left to proove.
+`say -v "Vicki" "Nothing left to prove.
 Time to go Demolition Derby on this shit!" -o redline-starting.ogg`

 ### Production Machine Setup